markroyer/eclipse-terminal-app/README.md

 ### eclipse-terminal-app.repository

-| Build Target | This folder contains the product definition.
-This is
-  where the built product is placed.  |
+The repository folder contains the result of a successful project build.
+Normally, this would be the place where the eclipse plugins are located, but because this is an application, this folder contains the executable program.
+The zipped versions for Linux, Mac, and Windows can be found in the `target/products` subfolder.

 ### eclipse-terminal-app.tests